Priority Queues

 Designing and analyzing priority queues.

 Priority queues are a fundamental building block for many real-world algorithms.
 For instance, if we only need to show the first 10 autocomplete matches in a specific order, a priority queue can be more efficient than sorting the entire list of all matches.
 Or, if we’re implementing a map navigation algorithm, a priority queue allows dynamic updates to the next-shortest path as the algorithm discovers new roads.
-Priority queues may also be used for content moderation.
+Or, if we’re designing a worldwide web analytics dashboard, a priority queue can track statistics like the accessibility of the most commonly-visited web pages.

-In this project, we will compare 4 implementations of priority queues to simulate a content moderation queue that might be used in a social media platform where content is generated continuously.
+In this project, we will compare 4 implementations of priority queues to build a web analytics dashboard for tracking the occurrence of Web Content Accessibility Guideline recommendations.
 By the end of this project, students will be able to:

 - Design and implement multiple data structures to solve complex problems.